magarpol/Ansible/README.md

 ### Scripts folder
 This playbook creates a /scripts directory to store scripts.

+### Standard packages
+This playbooks reviews and install standard packages that are not installed.

 ### Unattended upgrades installation and configuration
 This playbook installs and configures unattended-upgrades.